grindelwald-first/coke-cate-transfer/README.md

 This repository contains the reproducibility materials accompanying the manuscript
 **“Transfer Learning of CATE with Kernel Ridge Regression.”**

-The repository provides implementations of the proposed method COKE, benchmark methods, simulation studies, real-world data analyses, and scripts for generating the figures reported in the paper.
+The repository includes implementations of the proposed method **COKE**, benchmark methods, simulation studies, and real-world data analyses (401(k) and NHANES).
+Numerical results and figures reported in the manuscript can be reproduced using the materials provided here.

 ## Repository Structure